fasiha/kanjinyms/README.md

 Currently accompanies my [toponyms](https://github.com/fasiha//toponyms-and-nymes) database.

+The hierarchy isn’t important, just helpful for organizational purposes.

+There should be a one-to-one and *only* one-to-one relationship between kanji and English keywords.

+Sometimes I use an English keyword as kanji to indicate a primitive that doesn’t exist in Unicode (or isn’t commonly supported by fonts).
+These follow [KanjiBreak](https://kanji.aldebrn.me/export.html#primitives).

 - 京: capital
   - 亠: tophat
   - 口: mouth
   - 小: small
 - 都: metropolis
   - 者: type of person
+    - 日: sun/day
+    - 耂: old ground
   - 阝: city on a hill
 - 平等: equality/impartiality
   - 平: even/flat